 Hariyali Teej (Green Teej), Chhoti Teej, or Sharavan Teej is celebrated on the third day of the Sharawan and is the Shukla Paksha Tritiya in Shravana month.
 It is celebrated during Sawan which is monsoon or rainy season when the surrounding becomes green hence it was named Hariyali Teej.

-Sindhara is gifts sent by parents to their married daughter, which mainly consist of Ghewar, Heena, and Bangles.
-Hence this Teej is also called as Sindhara Teej.
+Sindhara is gifts sent by parents to their married daughter, which mainly consists of Ghewar, Heena, and Bangles.
+Hence this Teej is also called Sindhara Teej.